SeanDS/zero/docs/components/index.rst

 Setting a component's value
 ---------------------------

 A passive component's :attr:`~.PassiveComponent.value` may be altered.
-First, you must have a reference to the component object:
+First, get the component:

 .. code:: python

-    c1 = circuit.get_component("c1")
+    c1 = circuit["c1"]

 You can then set the value using the object's :attr:`~.PassiveComponent.value` attribute: